meteor/meteor/content/structure.md

 <h2 id="load-order">Default file load order</h2>

-Even though it is recommended that you write your application to use ES2015 modules and the `imports/` directory, Meteor 1.3 continues to support eager loading of files, using these default load order rules, to provide backwards compatibility with applications written for Meteor 1.2 and earlier.
-You may combine both eager loading and lazy loading using `import` in a single app.
+Even though it is recommended that you write your application to use ES2015 modules and the `imports/` directory, Meteor 1.3 continues to support eager evaluation of files, using these default load order rules, to provide backwards compatibility with applications written for Meteor 1.2 and earlier.
+For a description of the difference between eager evaluation, lazy evaluation, and lazy loading, please see this Stack Overflow [article](https://stackoverflow.com/a/51158735/219238).

+You may combine both eager evaluation and lazy loading using `import` in a single app.
 Any import statements are evaluated in the order they are listed in a file when that file is loaded and evaluated using these rules.

 There are several load order rules.
 They are *applied sequentially* to all applicable files in the application, in the priority given below: